aptos-foundation/AIPs/aips/aip-x.md

 ---
 aip: (this is determined by the AIP Manager, leave it empty when drafting)
-title: Privacy-preserving pepper service for Keyless accounts
+title: Oblivious pepper service for Keyless accounts
 author: Alin Tomescu (alin@aptoslabs.com) discussions-to (*optional): <a url pointing to the official discussion thread>
 Status: Draft # <Draft | Last Call | Accepted | Final | Rejected>